-The Career Compass is an open Q&A session about the different career paths of established public health professionals.
+The Career Compass is a Q&A session about the different career paths of established public health professionals.
+Since 2017 it takes place as an evening session at ESCAIDE.
 This event provides the ideal platform to help junior public health professionals connect with senior professionals and discover future career opportunities.
-It is organised by EPIET and EUPHEM fellows in collaboration with the EPIET Alumni Network (EAN).